 Potassium is not actually a vitamin, it is a mineral that helps boost bone mineral density just like Vitamin D. Therefore, your bones require a healthy amount of potassium for full strength and structure.

-There are potassium supplements but organically, you can get potassium by consuming more bananas.
+There are potassium supplements available but organically, you can get potassium by consuming more bananas.
 If you need supplements, Nature Made’s Potassium Gluconate is one to consider.

 Phosphorus just like potassium is classified as minerals.
 They help in tandem with calcium to strengthen your bones and give them rigidity.
 Phosphorus can be gotten from plants such as soybeans, pumpkin seeds, and lentils or from phosphorus supplements.
 Give Jarrow Formulas Bone-Up supplements a try if you are looking for supplements with phosphorus in them.

-Vitamin C supplement is an essential supplement if you must improve your immune system. it does not just stop there.
+Vitamin C is essential if you want to improve your immune system. it does not just stop there.
 Vitamin C helps to strengthen your gums and tooth enamels.
 It helps in preventing inflammation and other conditions associated with holes in your gums.

 Vitamin C also helps speed up your body’s regeneration and healing process.
 Naturally, you can get Vitamin C from goods like green/red peppers, broccoli, cauliflower, Brussels sprouts, and leafy greens such as spinach, and, cabbage.
 Whilst it is available in many commonly eaten foods, there are also supplements available (such as NutriFlair) for those who may find themselves deficient.

 Conclusion: Best healthy vitamins for teeth and gums